motamman/signalk-units-preference/README.md

 # Units Display Preference

 A SignalK server tool for managing unit conversions and display preferences across all data paths.
-Convert any SignalK data point to your preferred units with flexible pattern matching, custom formulas, and a REST API.
+Convert any SignalK data point to your preferred units with flexible pattern matching, custom formulas, and a REST API and streamer.

 >**Important:** This only changes how conversions are managed inside this tool.
 It won't modify any existing the display SignalK apps, though it could be used as conversion manager for other apps.
-For now, it is just for testing..
+For now, it is just for testing.

 ## Overview